De Bruyne joins up with Belgium squad

 Michy Batshuayi, meanwhile, has also joined the group after the Chelsea forward isolated for 14 days due to the possibility that he may have contracted coronavirus.

-One player Belgium will be without on Tuesday is Yannick Carrasco, who has left the squad.
+One player Belgium will be without on Wednesday (AEST) is Yannick Carrasco, who has left the squad.